 Legacy Early College is a public charter school located in Greenville’s West End.
 Legacy's education model combines academic excellence, nutrition, and fitness.
-Legacy is a school of 80 percent mastery, serves only nutritious meals and is the only public school in SC that provides daily PE for every scholar.
+Legacy is a school of mastery, serves only nutritious meals and is the only public school in SC that provides daily PE for every scholar.
 Scholars are also taught core social, relationship, and emotional skills.

 Our school originated in 2010 through the vision of businessman William Brown, a lifelong advocate of education.
 Today Legacy occupies the site of the historic Parker High School and the former Greenville County Fine Arts Center.

 To offer a quality, rigorous, and relevant educational program leading to college graduation and empowering underserved urban students to become productive, healthy, principled citizens in a changing society.

 To see every child to and through college.

 Legacy Early College has three divisions on two campuses in West Greenville.
 The Elementary School provides academic foundations for scholars in grades K5-4.
 The Middle School provides a seamless transition for scholars in grades 5-8.
 And the Early College High School completes the journey by preparing scholars for college and career via a customized learning approach that centers on scholars qualifying to take college courses at Greenville Technical College while in high school.

 Legacy Early College’s teaching and learning is guided by ADEPT; the Assisting, Developing, and Evaluating of Professional Teaching.
 We strongly believe that with a balance of challenge and support, all scholars will flourish.
 Our small class sizes, personalized learning experiences and support programs enable all scholars to be successful.
 Our educators believe every scholar at Legacy Early College will attend and graduate from college.

 In a school climate where caring, support, and high expectations are the norm, scholars are able to focus on academic and physical fitness in preparation for a bright future every day.